ankane/shorts/archive/securing-user-emails-lockbox.md

 end
 ```

-And add `unconfirmed_email` to the list of encrypted fields.
+And add `unconfirmed_email` to the list of encrypted fields and a new method:

 ```ruby
 class User < ApplicationRecord